Buy-side due diligence

-On this page, we explain the subject of buy-side due diligence.
+On this page, we explain the subject of buy-side due diligence (DD).
 What is most critical in a buy-side due diligence project?
-Is it important that your advisors have the right industry knowledge and understanding of the target company?
+Is it important that your advisers have the right industry knowledge and understanding of the target company?
 Or is it better to work with experienced people that work daily on buy-side due diligence projects?
-Buy-side due diligence consists of many areas.
+Buy-side due diligence consists of several areas.
 On this page, we want to show you the bigger picture.
 We want to help you in structuring your buy-side due diligence plan.
 A good buy-side due diligence review is prepared by an experienced team from all areas of the target company.
 This will give you the feeling that you fully understand the target company and how an acquisition fits into your strategic growth plans.
 Here is an overview of the buy-side due diligence page:

 Buy-side due diligence is a full and thorough review of the target company that a buyer wants to acquire.
 In this instance, the buyer needs to get a full understanding of the target company and the situation it is in.
 Buy-side due diligence (DD) can be described as the investigation and analysis to assess the suitability and the key issues facing a target company.
 A strong focus is on the financial business drivers that determine the historic and projected results.
 Buy-side due diligence runs through all business areas of a company.